 Copyright 2011 Almaz Tamene Getachew

 Getachew, Almaz Tamene.
-"Attitudes of Ethiopian college students toward people with visible disabilities." doctoral dissertation, University of Iowa, 2011.
+"Attitudes of Ethiopian college students toward people with visible disabilities." doctoral PhD diss., University of Iowa, 2011.